If you don’t have the time or inclination to dig into your marketing data and reports, then you’re going to love this…

 Use the URL Builder for ALL of Your Links

 Google Analytics does a pretty good job at figuring out where a website visitor came from.
 For example, if the visitor clicked a link in Facebook, then Analytics will consider that social media traffic in your Channels report.
-If a visitor clicked an AdWords ad in Google.com, then Analytics will consider that Paid Search traffic in your Channels report.
+If a visitor clicked a Google ad in Google.com, then Analytics will consider that Paid Search traffic in your Channels report.

 But what about a website visitor from one of your email marketing campaigns?
 Or how about a visitor from a print ad?
 In both of those situations Analytics can’t easily categorize the traffic.